lesenelir/next-gpt/README.md

 - [x] ~~Login authentication~~

-（ In this project, I am using an OpenAI API Key as a user. ）
+（ In this project, I use an OpenAI API Key as a user. ）

 ## Run